QuantEcon/lecture-julia.myst/lectures/getting_started_julia/getting_started.md

 - Some universities may have JupyterHub installations available - which provide a hosted Jupyter environment.
 However, it would require the hub to have explicit Julia support.
 - VS Code has rapidly progressing [support for Jupyter](https://code.visualstudio.com/docs/datascience/jupyter-notebooks) using an existing Jupyter installation.
 - The combination of the new [VS Code Jupyter](optional_extensions) and [VS Code Julia](install_vscode) extensions supports Jupyter notebooks without even a fragile Conda/python installation
 - Online services such as [JuliaHub](https://juliahub.com/lp/) provide a tailored experience for Julia.
-Be warned, however, that [Colab](https://colab.research.google.com/) and others might only support Python without a great deal of effort.
+Be warned, however, that [Colab](https://colab.research.google.com/) and others are only designed for Python, and adding Julia requires a great deal of effort.

 ## Using Jupyter